 Robotics is a core technology to drive the fourth industrial revolution.
 In the growing industrial robotics market, which is expected to grow to $66 billion by 2027, Japanese seven companies are among the top 10 global players.
 These Japanese companies are YASKAWA, Mitsubishi, NACHI-FUJIKOSHI, FANUC, DENSO, Kawasaki, and Omron.
 In the entertainment segment, Sony’s AIBO is already a shining star.
 Although Honda has stopped further R&D, its ASIMO is still to date the most advanced humanoid robot.
 Further to it, Boston robotics now belong to Japanese investment.
 Hence, Japan has a strong base to succeed in innovations in the coming days.

 Japanese innovations in Medical Imaging

-Of course, Facebook, Google or Amazon make headlines in the digital economy news.
+Of course, Facebook, Google, or Amazon make headlines in the digital economy news.
 However, to take care of our health, digital innovations have also created revolutions in medical imaging.
-Starting from CT, digital X-ary, ultrasound, to MRI, medical imaging innovations are stunning examples of digital age.
+Starting from CT, digital X-ray, ultrasound, to MRI, medical imaging innovations are stunning examples of the digital age.
 And Japanese innovations shine.
 Notable Japanese companies are Toshiba (now Canon healthcare) and Shimadzu, among others.

 SoftBank invests in iconic startups of the digital age